Kingdom of Israel (united monarchy): Archaeological record

 Another more moderate review was written in the same magazine by Aaron Burke: Burke described Finkelstein's book as "ambitious" and praised its literary style but did not accept his conclusions: according to Burke, Finkelstein's thesis is mainly based on his proposed Low Chronology, ignoring the criticism that it has received from scholars like Amihai Mazar, Christopher Bronk Ramsey and others, and engages in several speculations that archeology, biblical and extrabiblical sources cannot prove.
 He also criticized him for persistently trying to downgrade the role of David in the development of ancient Israel.

 In his books, Beyond the Texts (2018) and Has Archeology Buried the Bible?
 (2020), William G. Dever has defended the historicity of the United Monarchy, maintaining that the reigns of Saul, David and Solomon are "reasonably well attested."
 Similar arguments were advanced by Amihai Mazar in two essays written in 2010 and 2013, which point toward archaeological evidence emerged from excavation sites in Jerusalem by Eilat Mazar and in Khirbet Qeiyafa by Yosef Garfinkel.

-The archaeologist Avraham Faust, reviewing Beyond the Texts stated "Dever’s view of the historicity of the united monarchy, which will probably be the main interest of many readers, is that the state or states appeared in the early tenth century but should be defined as 'early inchoate state' (363), not the empire described in the Bible."
+The archaeologist Avraham Faust, reviewing Beyond the Texts stated "Dever's view of the historicity of the united monarchy, which will probably be the main interest of many readers, is that the state or states appeared in the early tenth century but should be defined as 'early inchoate state' (363), not the empire described in the Bible."

 In 2018, Faust announced that his excavations at Tel 'Eton (believed to be the biblical Eglon) had uncovered an elite house (which he referred to as "the governor's residency"), whose foundations were dated by carbon-14 analysis in the late 11th–10th century BCE, the time usually ascribed to Saul, David and Solomon.
 Such dating would strengthen the thesis that a centralized state existed at the time of David.

 According to Dever (2021), 10th century Judah was "something like in 'early inchoate state,' one that will not be fully consolidated until the 9th century BCE" while Israel had a separate development.

+According to Zachary Thomas (2021), "So whatever your view of the historicity of the biblical account may be, it is anachronistic to understand kingdoms like the United Monarchy as states."
+That is, David had a "patrimonial kingdom", not a "bureaucratic state".
+Further complicated by the idea that many of his subjects might have been nomads (nomads being "invisible" to archaeology).